GioF71/mpd-subsonic-scrobbler/README.md

 In order to avoid issues with password, which might contain special characters, it is better to not place such password on the compose file, and leverage the `.env` file instead.

 ## Releases

+### Release 0.3.4 (2023-11-11)

+- Compatibility with latest subsonic-connector, for legacy authentication

 ### Release 0.3.3 (2023-11-11)